urmastalimaa/interactive-frontend-development/lecture_2/src/props_example/README.md

 React.createElement(MyComponent, {foo: "bar"})
 ```

-## View classes
+## View functions

-React views can be defined as ES6 classes.
-When doing so, they must inherit
+React views can be defined as functions.
+The `return` statement
-from the `Component` class that is exported from React.
-The `render` function
-of the class must return a React node.
+of the function must return a React node.

 ## Components in the example